quinnrm/quinnrm.github.io/content/resume.md

 ### Cloud Support Engineer

-Serverless Solutions
-Tulsa, OK
+Serverless Solutions, Tulsa, OK
 May 2024 - Present
+Full-time

 Maintained and supported Azure client tenants as part of the managed services provider (MSP) team, diagnosed and resolved technical issues,